ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

     - the ability of services to automatically scale resources based on changing demand. (resource on demand)
     - ScalingSet helps automate the process of adding or removing virtual machines as demand increases or decreases
     - to change resource allocation is an example of cloud flexibility or elasticity.
+- **Agility**:
-- **Agility**: Deploy and configure cloud-based resources quickly as your app requirements change.
+    - Deploy and configure cloud-based resources quickly as your app requirements change.
+    - The ability to respond to and drive **market change quickly**
 - **Geo-distribution**: You can deploy apps and data to regional datacenters around the globe, thereby ensuring that your customers always have the best performance in their region.
 - **Disaster recovery**: By taking advantage of cloud-based backup services, data replication, and geo-distribution, you can deploy your apps with the confidence that comes from knowing that your data is safe in the event of disaster.